-FG Inaugurates REA Board, Pledges to Ramp up Rural Electrification
+FG Inaugurates REA Board, Pledges to Ramp Up Rural Electrification

 “Your duty is to make sure our plan to light up the communities come on stream,” he told the new board members.

-Also speaking, the Permanent Secretary in the Ministry of Power, Mr Nebolisa Anako, said that the inauguration of the board will strengthen the federal government’s bid to electrify deserving communities nationwide.
+Also speaking, Permanent Secretary in the Ministry of Power, Mr. Nebolisa Anako, said the inauguration of the board would strengthen the federal government’s bid to electrify deserving communities nationwide.

 The electricity agency noted that this will aid the plan to continue the expansion of the REF and contribute to the development of the agency.